Saitejavasireddy/india-aqi-analysis/README.md

 # india-aqi-analysis
 Analysis of air quality across 15 Indian cities to identify top 5 cities for clean air campaign.

-# India AQI Analysis

-Analyzed air quality data across 15 Indian cities to help a nonprofit decide where to run a clean air campaign.

 ## The Question

 We had funding for 5 cities.
 Which ones should we target, and why?